-Access and design 3.3 What disability access and design features do the units and the village contain? ☑ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units.
-There is a small step down into the garage in some units. ☐ Alternatively, a ramp, elevator or lift allows entry into all/some units ⊠ Step-free (hobless) shower in all units $\ oxdot$ Width of doorways allow for wheelchair access in all units □ Toilet is accessible in a wheelchair in all units ☑ Other key features in the units or village that cater for people with disability or assist residents to age in place: Ramp into heated pool, electric remote controlled garage doors, no steps into or in the clubhouse, grab rails may be installed in some units. □ None Part 4 - Parking for resid dents and visitors 4.1 What car parking in the village is ☐ All units with own garage or carport attached or adjacent to the unit available for ☐ All/some units with own garage or carport separate from the unit residents? ☐ All/some units with own car park space adjacent to the unit ☐ All/some units with own car park space separate from the unit ☐ General car parking for residents in the village ⊠ Other parking e.g. caravan or boat - boat and caravan parking subject to availability and applicable fees. □ U units with no car parking for residents ☐ No car parking for residents in the village Restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
+Access and design 3.3 What disability access and design features do the units and the village $\boxtimes$ Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all units $\Box$ Alternatively, a ramp, elevator or lift allows entry into all/some units contain? oxtimes Step-free (hobless) shower in all units oxtimes Width of doorways allow for wheelchair access in all units oxtimes Toilet is accessible in a wheelchair in all units Other key features in the units or village that cater for people with disability or assist residents to age in place: Ramp into heated pool, electric remote controlled garage doors, no steps into or around clubhouse, grab rails may be installed in some units.
+None

+Part 4 - Parking for residents and visitors 4.1 What car parking in the village is available for residents?
+All units with own garage or carport attached or adjacent to the unit All/some units with own garage or carport separate from the unit All/some units with own car park space adjacent to the unit All/some units with own car park space separate from the unit All/some units with own car park space separate from the unit General car parking for residents in the village Other parking e.g. caravan or boat - boat and caravan parking subject to availability and applicable fees.
+0 units with no car parking for residents No car parking for residents in the village Restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
 Visitor parking is for visitors only.
 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Details of restrictions are available on request.
-Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
-Year village construction started: 2004 ☐ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence
+Part 5 - Planning and development 5.1 Is construction or development of the village complete?
+Year village construction started: 2007 □ Fully developed / completed ⊠ Partially developed / completed □ Construction yet to commence

 5.2 Construction, development applications and development approvals Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
-Bolton Clarke has a development approval to complete a total of 74 independent living units.
+Bolton Clarke has a development approval to complete a total of 73 independent living units.
 However, Bolton Clarke does not intend to construct any further units for the time being, and any further development is subject to Bolton Clarke's assessment of market demand, economic and other factors such as the availability of funding, general market conditions and business strategy.

-5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act? ☐ Yes ☒ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+5.3 Redevelopment plan under the Retirement Villages Is there an approved redevelopment plan for the village under the Retirement Villages Act ? □ Yes ⊠ No Act 1999 The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Housing and Public Works.
-Note: see notice at end of document regarding inspection of the
+Note: see notice at end of document regarding inspection of the development approval documents.